 This last weekend I had the privilege to speak to several hundred couples at our Refreshing Your Marriage conference.
-Without a doubt, the number one issue facing the majority of these marriages is busyness.
+Without a doubt, the number one issue facing the majority of these marriages is being too busy.
 We heard it over and over.

 I shared a story from my first year of marriage where I seemed to make the same mistake repeatedly.
 I was coming home late for dinner.